How long is the program?

-Please fill out the Distance M.Arch Application for Admission located here.
+Please fill out the Application for Admission located here.

 Is this program open to international students?

-Unfortunately, at this time the Distance Track Master of Architecture program is only open to US citizens and permanent residents due to visa restrictions affecting low-residency degree programs.
-Should anything change and the BAC is able to sponsor international students for this program, there will be an announcement on the BAC's website.
+Unfortunately, at this time the Online Track Master of Architecture program is only open to US citizens and permanent residents due to visa restrictions affecting low-residency degree programs.

 I have more questions.
 Whom should I contact?